 Tuberculosis is most often a disease of the lungs.
 It spreads from person to person when the person with TB disease coughs, sneezes or speaks, expelling bacteria into the air that others breathe.
 Untreated active tuberculosis is a serious and urgent public health threat.
 The Health Department acts quickly to treat cases of TB disease (to limit its spread) and to treat TB infection before it progresses to TB disease.

 What is TB?

-Tuberculosis is a bacterial infection found most often in the lungs, but can spread to other parts of the body.
-Untreated, it can destroy lung tissue and make breathing difficult or impossible.
-TB is a particular public health concern because it can spread easily through the air when an infected person coughs or sneezes.
+Tuberculosis is a bacterial infection which most often in the lungs, but it can appear in or spread to other parts of the body.
+Untreated, TB can can destroy lung tissue and make breathing difficult or impossible.
+TB is a particular public health concern because it can spread easily through the air when a person with TB disease speaks, coughs or sneezes.

-Latent TB infection does not cause sickness, and has no symptoms.
-Persons with latent TB can't spread the disease to others.
-A skin test or blood test can detect the presence of latent TB infection.
+The danger of TB infection is not knowing that you have it.
+If left untreated, TB infection can progress to TB disease, which can be fatal.
+TB infection does not cause sickness and has no symptoms.
+Persons with TB infection cannot spread the disease to others.
+A skin test or blood test can detect the presence of TB infection.